Outstanding freelance journalists

 Kai Wright explores the politics of sex, race, and health.
 He is the author of Drifting Toward Love: Black, Brown, Gay and Coming of Age on the Streets of New York, as well as two books of African-American history.

-Phoebe Zerwick, my fellow North Carolinian, is best known for her articles leading to the exoneration of accused murderer Darryl Hunt.
+Phoebe Zerwick, who teaches journalism and writing at Wake Forest University, is best known for her articles leading to the exoneration of accused murderer Darryl Hunt.
 She writes about criminal justice, health care, economics, race, and “the ways in which economic flux affects communities.”

 Carl Zimmer writes books and articles about science.
 His books include Soul Made Flesh, a history of neuroscience, and Evolution: The Triumph of an Idea.
 He’s a frequent contributor to RadioLab and This American Life, and a popular blogger.